ghilesZ/ppx_wideopen/README.md

 # Why Wideopen?
-The shadowing trick allows the users to overwrite the usual arithmetic operators ````(+, -, ...)```` with their own by simply doing ````let open My_module in ````.
-However the litterals in the program are still interpreted as integer or floats by OCaml's parser which forces the programmer to write boilerplate code to handle these cases.
+The shadowing trick allows the users to overwrite the usual arithmetic operators ````(+, -, ...)```` with their own by simply doing ````let open My_module in ...````.
+However the litterals in the program are still interpreted as integer or floats by OCaml's parser which forces the programmers to write boilerplate code to handle these cases.

 Wideopen is a syntax-extension that allows you to switch easily the numeric representation used for integers and floats litterals: it allows you to use a custom parsing utility for OCaml's litterals using by default the `of_string` function of the specified module.

-For example, the following piece of code which uses the Zarith iibrary computes the number of solutions of a quadratic equation:
+For example, the following piece of code (which uses the Zarith library) computes the number of solutions of a quadratic equation:

 ````OCaml
   let nb_solutions a b c =